HTBox/allReady/dotnetSummer.md

 ### How to Contribute

 First, add yourself to our [signup issue](https://github.com/HTBox/allReady/issues/2079) to get your name on our list of contributors for the event.
+You can also use this issue to request access to our slack channel.

 Next, choose how you'd like to help out - you can have a look at [issues jump-in label](https://github.com/HTBox/allReady/issues?q=is%3Aopen+is%3Aissue+label%3Ajump-in).
 We have also prepared other possibilities for you to have a look at listed below.
 Then fork the repo, clone it locally and you are ready to develop.